 Throughout this period, it is important for your child to get as much rest as possible and stay at home for his own benefit and to avoid spreading the infection to others.

 There are several approaches to treat tonsillitis in kids.
 Some of them include,

-Antibiotic for tonsillitis in a child is recommended only when the doctor is absolutely sure that the reason behind the infection is bacterial.
+Antibiotics for tonsillitis in a child is recommended only when the doctor is absolutely sure that the reason behind the infection is bacterial.
 Many times, temporary medication might be administered until any lab reports or test results are acquired that can help confirm a bacterial diagnosis.
-In certain cases, if there are strong signs of a high fever, there are pus type entities on the tonsil, an absence of cough and the lymph nodes have swollen and become sensitive, a primary dosage of antibiotics might be prescribed right away.
+If there are strong signs of a high fever, there are pus type entities on the tonsil, an absence of cough, and the lymph nodes have swollen and become sensitive, a primary dosage of antibiotics might be prescribed right away.

-One aspect that should be observed is to prevent any consumption of ASA or acetylsalicylic acid by your child when the infection is viral.
-It has been noted that such a scenario could result in the child developing the Reye’s syndrome, which was known to cause damage to multiple internal organs, including the liver and even the brain.
+Also, ensure that your child does not consume ASA or acetylsalicylic acid when the infection is viral.
+It has been noted that consumption of ASA could result in the child developing the Reye’s syndrome, which was known to cause damage to multiple internal organs, including the liver and even the brain.

 Antibiotics and ibuprofen work together in combating the infection of tonsillitis and keeping the fever down.
 But if tonsillitis keeps occurring repeatedly, doctors might suggest getting a family checkup done to look for signs of Group A streptococcus carriers.
 If so, then antibiotics might be administered to those family members as well.
 This will ensure that your child doesn’t fall prey to yet another tonsillitis attack.

 At times, even after all precautions, a child may keep getting tonsillitis rather frequently.
 Or a particular tonsillitis infection might be quite severe, causing an intensive quinsy condition to form on it.
 In these scenarios, and when medication fails to treat the condition, doctors might recommend removing the tonsils, termed as tonsillectomy.